 - Are there enough activities for us to do on the weekends?

 - Are there coworking spaces available?

 These are all valid and reasonable questions to consider before making the move to your new digital nomad destination.
-Matthew and I were ready for a change in our environments after being Playa del Carmen digital nomads and we asked our friends where we should go, we got a resounding…
+Matthew and I were ready for a change in our environments after being digital nomads in Playa del Carmen and we asked our friends where we should go, we got a resounding…

 …San Cristobal de las Casas!
 It’s not your typical digital nomad destination – it’s cold and there are no beaches nearby.
 But you know what… It is magical!